 Being in business for yourself can be exciting, lucrative – and a great way to draw the attention of the IRS's audit division.
-Short on personnel and funding, the IRS has audited significantly less than 1% of all individual returns in recent years.
+The IRS has audited significantly less than 1% of all individual returns in recent years, so most taxpayers can rest easy.
 But if you file a Schedule C to report profit or loss from a business, your odds of drawing additional IRS scrutiny go up.

 Big Deductions for Meals, Travel and Entertainment